brunoerg/bitcoin-core-notes/general-notes/net_processing_version_handshake.md

 ------------------

-Now it's time to check the `nonce` from the payload.
-This `nonce` is generated every time a version package is sent and we check it to detect whether we're not connecting to ourselves.
+Next step is to check the `nonce` from the payload.
+This `nonce` is generated every time a `version` package is sent and we use it to detect whether we're not connecting to ourselves.

 ```cpp
 if (!vRecv.empty()) {